pschlatt/express_sweater_weather/README.md

 <summary> Project Digest </summary>
 <p>

 This project is an introduction to building an Express API using JavaScript and NodeJS.
-I wrote a very similar project that contains the same endpoints, but it was written in RoR.
-Express Sweater Weather was an opportunity to adapt my fundamental programming knowledge from Ruby to Javascript using NodeJS.
+I wrote a very similar project that contains the same endpoints, but was written in RoR.
+Express Sweater Weather was an opportunity to adapt my fundamental programming knowledge of Ruby to Javascript using NodeJS.

 Additional Goals: